reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

   // helper methods
 }
 ```

-**This is the primitive type specialization of UnaryOperator for long.** This is a functional interface whose functional method is `applyAsLong(long)`.
+This is the primitive type specialization of `UnaryOperator` for `long` numbers.
+It is a functional interface with a method called `applyAsLong(long)`.

-Let's see how to use `LongUnaryOperator`:
+Let's find out how we can use `LongUnaryOperator`:
 ```java
 @Test
 void longUnaryOperator() {